 Similarities Between Breast Cancer And Prostate Cancer

 Excluding skin cancer, breast cancer is the most common in women (accounting for 29% of newly diagnosed cancers, with a 1 in 8 lifetime risk for women) and prostate cancer is the most common cancer in men (accounting for 26% of newly diagnosed cancers, with a 1 in 7 lifetime risk for men).
-Breast and prostate cancers are the second
+Breast and prostate cancers are the second most common reason for cancer-related death, after lung cancer, in women and men, respectively.
+The incidence of both increases with aging.

 Breast and prostate cells may develop a noninvasive form of cancer known as carcinoma in situ: ductal carcinoma in situ (DCIS) and high-grade prostate intraepithelial neoplasia (HGPIN), respectively.
 In these cases, the abnormal cells do not grow beyond the layer of cells where they originated, often predating invasive cancer by years.